tbrown/adventures/_posts/1917-10-01-paddy-beaver.markdown

 and it isn't Farmer Brown's Girl either!"

 Paddy pretended to be terribly frightened.
 "Oh, who is it?
-Please tell me, Mr. Jay," she begged.
+Please tell me, Ms. Jay," she begged.

-Now to be called Mr. Jay made Sammy feel very important.
-Nearly everybody else called him Sammy. she swelled himself out trying to look as important as she felt, and his eyes snapped with pleasure. she was actually making Paddy the Beaver afraid.
+Now to be called Ms. Jay made Sammy feel very important.
+Nearly everybody else called her Sammy.
+She swelled herself out trying to look as important as she felt, and her eyes snapped with pleasure.
+She was actually making Paddy the Beaver afraid.
 At least she thought she was.

 "No, Sir, I won't tell you," she replied.
 "I wouldn't be you for a great deal though!
-Somebody who is smarter than you are is going to catch you, and when she gets through with you, there won't be anything left but a few bones.
+Somebody who is smarter than you are is going to catch you, and when he gets through with you, there won't be anything left but a few bones.
 No, Sir, nothing but a few bones!"

-"Oh, Mr. Jay, this is terrible news!
+"Oh, Ms. Jay, this is terrible news!
 Whatever am I to do?" cried Paddy, all the time keeping right on at work cutting another tree.

 "There's nothing you can do," replied Sammy, grinning wickedly at Paddy's fright.
 "There's nothing you can do unless you go right straight back to the North where you came from.
-You think you are very smart but--"
+You think you are very smart but —"

 Sammy didn't finish.
 Crack!
 Over fell the tree Paddy had been cutting and the top of it fell straight into the alder in which Sammy was sitting.
 "Oh!
 Oh!
-Help!" shrieked Sammy, spreading his wings and flying away just in time.
+Help!" shrieked Sammy, spreading her wings and flying away just in time.

-Paddy sat down and laughed until his sides ached.
+Paddy sat down and laughed until her sides ached.
 "Come make me another call some day, Sammy!" she said.
 "And when you do, please bring some real news.
 I know all about Old Man Coyote.
-You can tell him for me that when he is planning to catch people she should be careful not to leave footprints to give himself away."
+You can tell him for me that when he is planning to catch people he should be careful not to leave footprints to give himself away."

-Sammy didn't reply. she just sneaked off through the Green Forest, looking quite as foolish as she felt.
+Sammy didn't reply.
+She just sneaked off through the Green Forest, looking quite as foolish as she felt.

-XVI

-OLD MAN COYOTE IS VERY CRAFTY
+<h2 id="ch9"><a href="#ch16"><span>XVI</span> Old Man Coyote Is Very Crafty</a></h2>

   Coyote has a crafty brain;
   His wits are sharp his ends to gain.

 There is nothing in the world more true than that.
 Old Man Coyote has the craftiest brain of all the little people of the Green Forest or the